TanglePay/biota-swap/readme.md

 	return hs.Sum(nil)
 }
 ```
+Function objective :
+* input a seed of random uint64
+* return a key for []byte with a 16 bytes length.
-like the function above, you can rewrite the
+like the function above, you can rewrite the formula `d`
 ```go
 	d := seed+i
 ```